biobricks-ai/biobricks/README.md

 ## Usage

-BioBricks is a tool to load data from biological datasets in an easy and automated way.

-To import BioBricks package use:
+To import BioBricks package use the following state:

 ```python
 import biobricks as bb